Apple TV+: Cate Blanchett and Kevin Kline to Star in 'Disclaimer' From Alfonso Cuarón

 Cate Blanchett and Kevin Kline to Star in ‘Disclaimer’ From Alfonso Cuarón on Apple TV+

 Disclaimer is based on Renee Knight’s novel of the same name.
-Ms. Blanchett will play television documentary journalism Catherine Ravenscroft.
+Ms. Blanchett will play television documentary journalist Catherine Ravenscroft.
 Mr. Kline plays the author of a novel that ends up on her bedside table.
 That novel has Catherine Ravenscroft as a key character and tells her darkest secret.

 The series is the first project to debut as part of a multi-year deal between Apple TV+ and Mr. Cuarón, who is currently also a producer on Apple Original Film Raymond and Ray.
 It will be the first time he has written and directed all episodes of an original series.
 No release date had been confirmed at the time of this writing.